The ESSENTIAL Guide to Sending an Engine on a Pallet

 Before booking your engine pallet delivery, take a moment to confirm:

-• All fluids have been fully drained
+- All engine oil, fuel and coolant have been fully drained

-• The engine is clean externally
+- The engine is clean externally

-• All openings are sealed
+- All openings and ports are securely sealed

-• Vulnerable components are protected
+- Vulnerable components are adequately protected

-• Absorbent material is in place
+- Suitable absorbent material or leak containment is in place

 As with all pallet deliveries, also make sure there is hard-standing ground at both collection and delivery.
 Pallet trucks cannot operate on gravel, grass or loose surfaces.